 - Download the generated gpk key RPM-GPG-KEY-ibmpkg from the download sites that also contain the client packages.

-- Import the generated gpk key by entering the following
+- Import the generated gpk key by issuing the following

 rpm --import RPM-GPG-KEY-ibmpkg

-- Verify the client package by entering the following
+- Verify the client package by issuing the following

 where <client_package> is the name of an rpm package that is listed in Table 1 - Package names, contents, and default directory.

 To install the Linux x86_64 backup-archive client, complete the following steps:

 - Mount the volume that you are installing from.